cjowen1/catomistic/README.md

 # Catomistic

 A package for atomistic simulations and machine learning in catalysis and surface chemistry.
+This code is actively being developed, as of May 07, 2025, by Cameron J. Owen.

 ## Project Structure